Colonial Furniture

 Attribution is difficult.
 Only one known piece, which is also a desk-and-bookcase, bears the label of Job Townsend.
 Christopher Townsend's previously unknown signature was discovered in 1998 on another desk-and-bookcase that was in France for nearly two centuries.
 Its traceability is perfect : it had been delivered to a minister in Cambridge MA and exported circa 1800 by his grandson in charge of a permanent diplomatic mission in France.

 This piece of furniture in superb condition is typical of the best craftsmanship of American cabinetmakers of the 1740s.
 It was mounted in marked silver by a very young goldsmith named Samuel Casey who established his business in 1745 in Exeter RI after an apprenticeship in Boston.
 This is the only known American piece of furniture with solid silver handles.
-It was sold for $ 8.3M including premium by Sotheby's on January 16, 1999.
+It was sold for $ 8.3M by Sotheby's on January 16, 1999.

 They work together.
 The earliest reference to their new activity is a letter from Christopher in 1733 describing a desk-and-bookcase that Job had just sold.
 For nearly a century, this family, closely linked to the Goddard, Casey and Spencer families, will produce top quality mahogany furniture.